JeffersonLab/et/README.md

     scons install

-The following are the options of _**scons**_:
+The following are the options of scons seen by executing _**scons -h**_:

 Command | Action
 ------------ | -------------
 scons -h             | print out help scons                | make C libraries scons -c             | remove all generated files scons install        | make C libraries,
 .                    | place libraries in architecture-specific lib directory .                    | make binaries
 .                    | place execsrc binaries in architecture-specific bin directory .                    | place example binaries in bin/examples directory .                    | place test binaries in bin/test directory
-.                    |   place headers in include directory scons install -c     |    uninstall libs, headers, and binaries scons tar            |    create a tar file (et-16.x.tgz) of the ET top level .                    |   directory and put in ./tar directory scons doc            |    generate html documentation from javadoc and doxygen .                    |   comments in the source code and put in ./doc directory scons undoc          |    remove the doc/javadoc directory scons --dbg          |    compile with debug flag scons --32bits       |    compile 32bit libraries & executables on 64bit system scons --prefix=<dir> | use base directory <dir> when doing install.
+.                    | place headers in include directory scons install -c     | uninstall libs, headers, and binaries scons tar            | create a tar file (et-16.x.tgz) of the ET top level .                    | directory and put in ./tar directory scons doc            | generate html documentation from javadoc and doxygen .                    | comments in the source code and put in ./doc directory scons undoc          | remove the doc/javadoc directory scons --dbg          | compile with debug flag scons --no-rwlock    | compile without read-write lock used for preventing access of unmapped .                    | memory after calling et_close.
+This flag is necessary on platforms that .                    | do not support POSIX read-write locks.
+This lock is a .                    | safety feature and not necessary for proper operation. scons --32bits       | compile 32bit libraries & executables on 64bit system scons --prefix=<dir> | use base directory <dir> when doing install.
 .                    | Defaults to CODA environmental variable.
 .                    | Libs go in <dir>/<arch>/lib, headers in <dir>/<arch>/include